tomideadeoye/merislabs-official/README.md

 - If you encounter module resolution errors, check your import paths and update them to use the correct file.

 This documentation will help future contributors avoid confusion and resolve TypeScript errors more efficiently.

+### Resolved Issues

+- **Tailwind CSS Plugin Resolution**: Addressed issue where `tailwindcss-animate` could not be resolved by ensuring it is installed via `pnpm` and correctly referenced in `tailwind.config.js`.
+- **IDE Formatting**: Configured Prettier and ESLint to work together, and set Prettier as the default formatter for TypeScript and TSX files in `.vscode/settings.json` to resolve formatting inconsistencies in Cursor.